Letaba Rest Camp: Facilities

 Letaba features a Tindlovu restaurant overlooking the Letaba river, a small conference centre with a 55-seat auditorium, two swimming pools (one outside in the day visitor's area), laundromat, filling station, slimline ATM, and first aid station.

 Activities

 Letaba is in a fairly dark area of the park, making stargazing an ideal nighttime activity.
 The camp also provides guided bush walks, game drives, breakfasts and dinners in the wild and a TV lounge.
-There is also a riverside camp walk along the inside of the camp's fence.
+There is also a riverside camp walk along the inside of the camp's perimeter fence.

 Nearby attractions

 Letaba is near several wilderness and 4x4 trails, the Matambeni bird hide, and the ruins of the Masorini settlement.

 Masorini

-38 km from Letaba along the Phalaborwa road is the ruin of a BaPhalaborwa tribe village from the 1800s called Masorini.
+38 km from Letaba along the Phalaborwa road is the ruins of a BaPhalaborwa tribe village from the 1800s called Masorini.
 It was likely a trading hub connecting Venda farmers in the north with Portuguese, Arab, and Chinese traders along the east coast.
-There is a museum and picnic area on site with guided tours to the top of the hill, where reconstructed furnaces and huts can be seen.
+There is a museum and picnic area on site with guided tours on foot to the top of the hill, where reconstructed furnaces and huts can be seen.